filipebafica/get_next_line/README.md

 ```
 ## 🏫 42 École | 42 São Paulo
 42 École is a network of tech schools spread around the world where anyone can learn how to code for free.\
-At 42 there are no teachers or classrooms, each student learn from and work with each other (peer-to-peer learning).\
+At 42 there are no teachers or classrooms, each student learns from and works with each other (peer-to-peer learning).\
 To see more go to https://www.42.fr/ and https://www.42sp.org.br/.